leGuest/lessons/css/2014-09-13-css-an-introduction.markdown

 Like HTML, there is tons of tags in CSS, and there is a reference : [w3c/css](http://www.w3.org/Style/CSS).
 The CSS Spec is even bigger than the HTML one.
-I don't event know every CSS tags.
+I don't event know every CSS property.

 Like HTML, it wil comes with practise.